AndrasKovacs/stlc-nbe/paper/stlc-nbe-otdk.md

 Here the quantification noise is increased by universe indices.
 Universe polymorphism is only used in `Lib.agda`, but we will henceforth omit universe indices anyway.

 Our style of equational reasoning deviates from the standard library.
-First, we use a more compact notation for symmetry and transitivity, inspired by the Homotopy Type Theory book [@hottbook]:
+First, we use a more compact notation for symmetry and transitivity, adopted from the Homotopy Type Theory book [@hottbook]:

 ~~~{.agda}
     _◾_ : x ≡ y → y ≡ z → x ≡ z -- transitivity